migzpogi/Codevember/README.md

 ## November 16 - Star
 A countdown timer that shows how much left before the Sun dies.
 Spoiler Alert: around 5 billion years.

+## November 17 - Crown
+Track LeBron James' ranking in the all time scoring list of the NBA. *(See separate documentation for the API used)*